-Salt Lake City, UT – Craft Lake City, Center for the Living City, and The Temporary Museum of Permanent Change are pleased to announce a new street-side installation, Local Voices: Utah Must Lead the Way.
-The outdoor (social distancing-friendly) project, organized in collaboration with local artist Denae Shanidiin and presented in partnership with Restoring Ancestral Winds, is on display in 14 street side frames along Broadway (300 S), between 200 West and 200 East, now through May 6.
+Salt Lake City, UT – Craft Lake City and Restoring Ancestral Winds are pleased to announce a new street-side installation, Local Voices: Utah Must Lead the Way, now on view outdoors in downtown Salt Lake City.
+The social distancing-friendly project, organized in collaboration with artist Denae Shanidiin and supported in part by The Temporary Museum of Permanent Change and The Center for the Living City, is displayed in 14 steel frames along Broadway (300 S), between 200 West and 200 East now through May 6.

 Coinciding with the recent passing of House Bill 116, the installation reveals the reality that Salt Lake City is among the top ten cities for cases of missing and murdered Indigenous womxn across the nation.
 Eye-opening statistics paired with images by local photographer, Jonathan Canlas, depict the ongoing violence and symptoms of settler colonialism impacting Indigenous women, girls and LGBTQ+ people.